Ballpark Foods: How Hot Dogs Are Made

 - Sugar

-- Preservatives (like sodium nitrite)
+- Preservatives (such as sodium nitrite)

 The Manufacturing Process